namuol/ecsape/README.md

 var ECS = require('ecsape');
 ```

-**NOTE**: ecsape does not include/impose any classical OO utilities.
+**NOTE**: ECSape does not include/impose any classical OO utilities.
 For the sake of example we use node's built-in `util.inherits`, but you can use whatever you like (including "vanilla" CoffeeScript classes) to facilitate inheritance.

 #### <a name='entity_new'></a> Create a new Entity dynamically